rebekalv/arduino_camera/ttk8/README.md

 #### Bright Object Detection

-**Current Status**: Not supported.
+Current Status: Not supported.
 Not working.

 **Issue**: The system only detects dark objects.
-In the example image, light-colored glasses are placed in front of a dark chair, but the algorithm incorrectly identifies the chair as the closest obstacle because:
+In the example image below, light-colored glasses are placed in front of a dark chair, but the algorithm incorrectly identifies the chair as the closest obstacle because:

 - It prioritizes dark objects over bright ones
 - The chair is closer than the dark plant to the image center (where the distance sensor is most accurate)